Azure is a Netherlands-based quartet formed in 2006, and When She Smiles

-There is energy in this music, but it rests more in the emotional content which trumps the sparingly used displays of musicianship.
+There is energy in this music, but it rests more in the emotional content which trumps the sparingly used displays of virtuosity.
 "RNP" begins with a lively piano riff over a floating, siren-like guitar; Schneemann drops out and the piano-led trio is left to explore the corners of the composition.
 Blanchard's most animated playing is on "By Heart," and Schneemann contributes another fuzzy-edged solo full of zest; but even this tune tip-toes quietly across the finishing line.

 A beautiful solo piano piece by Blanchard, "Berceuse pour Maelise," provides a fine coda to the album; unfurling from a pensive Esbjorn Svensson

 is an impressive release which should hopefully bring Azure an audience beyond the Netherlands.
 It is a recording brimming with confidence, elegance and style.

 Pierre-Francois Blanchard: piano; Rogier Schneemann: guitar; Eric Heijnsdijk: bass; Antonio Pisano: drums.